Eric Gutierrez: College

 In his senior season in 2016, the Red Raiders, coached by Tim Tadlock, he had a .347 batting average, a .469 on-base percentage, a .632 slugging percentage with 12 home runs.
 The team would win the Big 12 Conference regular season championship, the first for the team since 1998, finishing in the top 5 of the national rankings.
 Gutierrez was named as the Big 12 Player of the Year, and was one of a school-record 4 players named as All-Big 12 1st Team selections.
 Gutierrez was only the 2nd player in school history to receive the Player of the Year award.
 During the season, he also set a career conference record for Player of the Week awards with 5.
 Following Texas Tech's victory in the Lubbock Regional, Guterriez was named a 1st Team All-American at first base by Baseball America, 2nd Team by Collegiate Baseball Newspaper, 3rd Team by the ABCA, and 2nd Team by D1Baseball.com.

 Gutierrez finished his regular season college baseball career starting all 230 games he participated in, finishing 1st in Texas Tech's record book for the category.
 He would break the record during the Lubbock Super Regional victory over Eastern Carolina.
 During game two of the 2016 College World Series, a two-run homerun by Gutierrez lead Texas Tech to a win over top seeded Florida.
 He also finished 2nd in at-bats, 3rd in base hits, 3rd in doubles, 3rd in total bases, and 8th in home runs in the school rankings.

 Professional career

-Gutierrez was drafted by the Miami Marlins in the 20th round of the 2016 MLB Draft.
-He signed, and after one game with the GCL Marlins in which he went 3 for 5 with a home run and 3 RBIs, he was promoted to the Batavia Muckdogs.
-He spent the rest of 2016 with Batavia where he posted a .218 batting average with five home runs and 36 RBIs.
-In 2017, he played for the Greensboro Grasshoppers, where he batted .258 with seven home runs, 49 RBIs, and a .707 OPS.
+Gutierrez was drafted by the Miami Marlins in the 20th round, with the 593rd overall selection, of the 2016 Major League Baseball draft.
+He signed, and after one game with the rookie-level Gulf Coast League Marlins in which he went 3-for-5 with a home run and three RBI, he was promoted to the Low-A Batavia Muckdogs.
+Gutierrez spent the rest of 2016 with Batavia where he posted a .218 batting average with five home runs and 36 RBI.
+In 2017, he played for the Single-A Greensboro Grasshoppers, where he batted .258 with seven home runs, 49 RBI, and a .707 OPS.

+Gutierrez split the 2018 season between Greensboro and the High-A Jupiter Hammerheads, slashing .281/.348/.410 with three home runs, 18 RBI, and one stolen base across 51 total appearances.